uPortal-Attic/uportal-app-framework/docs/upgrading.md

 At a glance notes for upgrading apps between major versions.

+## 20 to 21

+The framework no longer attempts to count down to Shibboleth SP session timeout and no longer attempts to proactively display a dialog indicating the session will expire / has expired.

+`activityTimeout` and `shibbolethSessionURL` no longer have effect.

+`portal.timeout.controllers` and `portal.timeout.services` packages are removed.

+`PortalTimeoutController`, `portalShibbolethService`,
+and `sessionInactivityService` are removed.

 ## 19 to 20

 Frame 20 adopts `myuw-banner` v3 and relies upon myuw banner back-end v2,